Green is good: Wearin' of the Green is a bit of luck for the Baton Rouge business

 "20% of our annual revenue is in that one day, and so it's a big deal," Piazza said.
 "It's a very big event or us."

-Uncle Earle's is such a popular hangout spot on parade day that they're able to pull in huge celebrity performers.
+Uncle Earl's is such a popular hangout spot on parade day that they're able to pull in huge celebrity performers.

 "In 2022, we had Nelly and Flo-Rida.
 2023, we had B.O.B, Ying-Yang twins, and Juvenile," he said.